andrianm28/grakify-grakvenue/README.md

-# Grakify
+# grakvenue

-## GrakVenue

-	# A sport venue finder.
+	# a sport venue finder.

-# Venues
+## venues

-	Scroll sport venues that you seeking for
+	scroll sport venues that you seeking for

-# Venue Detail
+## venue detail

-	Information that you need, dial or get direction venue directly
+	information that you need, dial or get direction venue directly

-# Venues Location
+## venues position

-	Find sport venues near you
+	find sport venues near you